• Services

 The anatomy of a good subreddit

-One of the best things about Reddit is the ease with which users can create new subs and niche communities.
+One of the best things about Reddit is the ease with which users can create new subs.
 Admittedly, this is also one of the worst things about the website since it leaves a lot of room for subreddit redundancy and duplication.

 It’s not uncommon for one general niche to encompass dozens of related subreddits.
 For example, anyone searching for travel-related discussions will likely find themselves on the following subs (and the list below is far from exhaustive):